overvis/ne-docs/docs/en/RNPP-311M/README.md

 :warning: **WARNING** – PRODUCT TERMINALS AND INTERNAL COMPONENTS ARE UNDER POTENTIALLY LETHAL VOLTAGE TO ENSURE THE PRODUCT SAFE OPERATION **IT IS STRICTLY FORBIDDEN THE FOLLOWING:**

--**TO CARRY OUT MOUNTING WORKS AND MAINTENANCE WITHOUT DISCONNECTING THE PRODUCT FROM THE MAINS;**
+- **TO CARRY OUT MOUNTING WORKS AND MAINTENANCE WITHOUT DISCONNECTING THE PRODUCT FROM THE MAINS;**
 - TO OPEN AND REPAIR THE PRODUCT INDEPENDENTLY;
 - TO OPERATE THE PRODUCT WITH MECHANICAL DAMAGES OF THE CASE.